ARE POLAR BEARS ENDANGERED? WHAT THREATS DO THEY FACE?

-Melting sea ice is one of the most pressing threats to polar bears’ survival.
-Declining ice habitat is already hurting polar bears, but scientists predict even more dramatic reductions in sea ice coverage during the next 50 to100 years.
-As a result, the polar bear was listed as a threatened species in the United States under the Endangered Species Act in May 2008.
+Melting sea ice is one of the most pressing threats to polar bears’ survival, and scientists have predicted even more dramatic reductions in sea ice coverage during the next 50 to 100 years.
+As a result, in 2008 the Southern Beaufort Sea polar bear was listed as a threatened species in the United States under the Endangered Species Act.
 The International Union for Conservation of Nature’s (IUCN) Red List of Threatened Species currently classifies the polar bear as ‘vulnerable.’

-With receding ice, polar bears have a hard time maintaining their food supply – ringed and bearded seals, which also rely on sea ice.
+With receding ice, polar bears have a hard time maintaining their food supply, ringed and bearded seals, which also rely on sea ice.
 Mother bears cannot pack on enough body weight to nurse their cubs and many bears are left starving.
 Some bears are even drowning as they swim further and further distances out to sea to find food.
-Cubs of mother bears who swim too far to find food often perish.
+Cubs who swim too far to find food often perish.

 Additional threats to polar bears include:

 - Pollution – Many toxins build up in animal fat, and a healthy polar bear diet requires large quantities of fat.